Vertex Pharmaceuticals (VRTX) Q1 2017 Results - Earnings Call Transcript

 Mohit Bansal - Citigroup Global Markets, Inc.

 Great.
-Thanks for taking my question and congrats on the quarter.
+Thanks for taking my question, and congrats on the quarter.
 Maybe a big picture – maybe a question on the – your base case assumption for the triple combination trials.
-So it is fair to assume that FDA would be looking for a comparator trial against ORKAMBI for the triple (44:04) homozygotes and do you think it makes – it maybe makes it little bit easier in heterozygous, given that you will have to compete against placebo as a comparator there?
+So, it is fair to assume that FDA would be looking for a comparator trial against ORKAMBI for the triple combo, at least in homozygotes, and do you think it makes – it maybe makes it little bit easier in heterozygotes, given that you will have to compete against placebo as a comparator there?

 Jeffrey M. Leiden - Vertex Pharmaceuticals, Inc.

-Thanks for the question.
+Mohit, thanks for the question.
 So, let me start by just reminding you of our cellular results, right, which so far have translated into the clinic in pretty much every case.
-And those results show that the triple is clearly superior, quite superior and we published those results in both homozygote cells and in het/min cells to the double to either ORKAMBI or to be excess six months (44:36) plus for KALYDECO.
+And those results show that the triple is clearly superior, quite superior, and we published those results in both homozygote cells and in het/min cells to the double, to either ORKAMBI or to VX-661 plus KALYDECO.

-So based upon those, in vitro results, which as I said have translated quite safely in the clinic.
-We expect – actually expect the triple will be better in homozygous patients than double and we expect it will effective, based on what we know so far, obviously we have to confirm all this from the clinic in the het/ min patients, where ORKAMBI and VX-661 (44:58).
+So, based upon those in vitro results, which as I said, have translated quite safely in the clinic.
+We expect – actually expect the triple will be better in homozygous patients than the double, and we expect it will effective, based on what we know so far, obviously we have to confirm all this in the clinic, in the het/ min patients where both ORKAMBI and VX-661 (44:58).

 Mohit Bansal - Citigroup Global Markets, Inc.